0xCyberSleuth/Security-Research-Presentation-EthicSecure/README.md

 📧 msnvmkkumar96661@gmail.com
 🐙 [GitHub](https://github.com/0xCyberSleuth)

-> 💡 *This project was part of a research initiative under my internship at EthicSecure in 2025.*
+> 💡 *This project was part of a research initiative under my internship at ES EthicSecur in 2025(Mar-Apr).*